Snaplex logs

 jcc_access.log All requests to the node are written to this log.

-jcc_status.log JCC status is periodically written to this log.
+jcc_status.log The JCC service status is periodically written to this log.

-jcc.status.log The status of the node, connectivity status to the Control Plane, and connectivity between the neighboring nodes of the Snaplex are written to this log.
+jcc_state_logs.json The status of the node, connectivity status to the control plane, and connectivity between the neighboring nodes of the Snaplex are written to this log.

 runtime-log.json If enabled, this field contains the metrics of the node in JSON format.